giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/HowToImplement.md

 ### Offer logic should only be called by Mangrove

-External functions of the %%offer logic|offerLogic%%, `makerExecute` and `makerPosthook`, should only be callable if `msg.sender` is Mangrove. %%Maker contracts|makerContract%% implemented with the strat library take care of this by construction.
+External functions of the %%offer logic|offer-logic%%, `makerExecute` and `makerPosthook`, should only be callable if `msg.sender` is Mangrove. %%Maker contracts|maker-contract%% implemented with the strat library take care of this by construction.

 ### Public functions that are called by offer logic
 It is sometimes convenient to define public function that can also be called internally during offer logic's execution.
 If such function needs to be restricted to privileged access, one cannot simply use `require(msg.sender == admin_address)` as `msg.sender` will be Mangrove when the function is called internally by the offer logic.
 Using a guard of the form `require(msg.sender == admin_address || msg.sender == mangrove_address)` will work though (notice that internal call preserves `msg.sender` of `makerExecute`).